-The Museum of Natural History is Rhode Island’s only natural history museum and is home to the state’s only public planetarium.
-For more than a century the museum has served as a unique educational, scientific and cultural resource by offering exciting exhibitions, workshops and presentations that provide ways for children and families to learn about our world and its people.
+Opened in 1896, the museum is Rhode Island’s only natural history museum and is home to the state’s only public planetarium.
+For more than a century, the museum has served as a unique educational, scientific and cultural resource by offering exciting exhibits, workshops and programming that provide ways for children and families to learn about our world and its people.

-Only about 1% of the museum’s holdings are on exhibit.
-The museum’s collections contains over one quarter million objects pertaining to natural and cultural history assembled from sites around the world.
+The museum houses collections containing over a quarter million objects pertaining to natural and cultural history assembled primarily by local collectors from sites around the world.
 The natural history collections include fossils, mollusks, minerals, rocks, mounted flora and fauna.
-The cultural collections contains over 25,000 archaeological and ethnographic specimens primarily of African, American Indian and Pacific origin.
+The cultural collections contain over 24,000 archaeological and ethnographic specimens primarily of American Indian, Pacific Islands and African origins.

 Circle of the Sea: Re-Visited and Re-Imagined